Sometimes, the best friend a person can have is the four-legged, furry kind.

-Each dog in the program is trained and certified by Therapy Dogs International.
-TDI also requires dogs be tested around medical equipment, such as wheelchairs, crutches and walkers.
+These organizations require dogs be tested around medical equipment, such as wheelchairs, crutches and walkers.
 Therapy dogs must be well-behaved around all ages, and able to ignore food or treats lying on the ground.

-Becoming a pet therapy dog
+How to recognize a pet therapy dog

 - Dogs must be 1 year old.

-- Dogs must pass and obtain TDI certification.
+- Dogs must pass and obtain certification.

 - Dogs must have current vaccinations and have current vet record of good health.

-- Handlers must apply and complete all requirements to become a Ballad Health volunteer
+- Handlers must apply and complete all requirements to become a Ballad Health volunteer.

-- For more information on volunteering with a pet therapy dog, please call (423) 431-2325.
+For more information on training or volunteering with a pet therapy dog, please call (423) 431-2325.